TLINDEN/ts/README.md

 Sat Sep 27 11:30:00 +0100 2025
 ```

-It doesn't make difference where you position the `-a` parameter:
+It doesn't make a difference where you position the `-a` parameter:
 ```default
 % ts now -a 10d4h
 Sat Sep 27 11:30:00 +0100 2025